 Food drives are an essential component of the Greater Baton Rouge Food Bank.
 Let your office, school, or organization host a food drive.
-We will supply, deliver and retrieve Food Bank barrels.
+We will supply Food Bank barrels.

 Tips for a Successful Food Drive